-Hat tip to Johanna Rothman, who doesn’t like Gannt charts, and who linked to an awesome article by Tate Stuntz, The Demise of the Gannt Chart in Agile Software Projects.
+Hat tip to Johanna Rothman, who doesn’t like Gantt charts, and who linked to an awesome article by Tate Stuntz, The Demise of the Gantt Chart in Agile Software Projects.

-Tate starts his article with a nice statement about Gannt charts.
-Namely, Gannt charts work for manufacturing processes.
-In effect, he points out that they work because Gannt charts are good for optimizing systems with dependencies – and manufacturing processes have relatively immutable dependencies.
-Tate’s basic premise is that agile software development is so mutable, both strategically and tactically, that creating a Gannt chart of the process is both hard and of questionable value.
+Tate starts his article with a nice statement about Gantt charts.
+Namely, Gantt charts work for manufacturing processes.
+In effect, he points out that they work because Gantt charts are good for optimizing systems with dependencies – and manufacturing processes have relatively immutable dependencies.
+Tate’s basic premise is that agile software development is so mutable, both strategically and tactically, that creating a Gantt chart of the process is both hard and of questionable value.

-One thing I really like about his argument is the way he starts with an analogy to show the value of Gannt charts.
-He points out that Gannt charts are effective for managing projects with sequential dependencies (the argument applies to finish-to-finish, staggered start-to-start, and other types of sequential dependencies, not just finish-to-start dependencies).
+One thing I really like about his argument is the way he starts with an analogy to show the value of Gantt charts.
+He points out that Gantt charts are effective for managing projects with sequential dependencies (the argument applies to finish-to-finish, staggered start-to-start, and other types of sequential dependencies, not just finish-to-start dependencies).